prerit2803/Continuous-delivery-framework/README.md

 * String literals _(e.g. "Hello World!")_ are switched to a default string value _(e.g. "new val")_
 * Integer literals _(e.g. 123)_ are switched to a random integer value

+### Types of problems the fuzzer discovered?
+The fuzzer was able to find problems in the API calls which set parameters through strings and hence changed due to improper input values.
+### Ways fuzzer could be extended in the future?
++ Fuzzer can be extended to change float values in the code.
++ The fuzzer currently only inverts equivalence condition but it can be extended to change inequalities.
++ Also, we can selectively modify different files in dofferent manner like **models** can be modified to not change string values but change in some settings.
++ Config files can be added for fuzzing as well.
+### Explanation for tests that were ranked the highest?
+The fuzzer discovered the tests that were largely independent of the values provided in the source code.
+These tests took their values from either database or the environment variables so changes in the source codes didn't affect their result.
+The test ranked highest was **testEmail** which retrieved it's value form the `MAIL_USER` and `MAIL_PASSWROD` mentioned previously in the `vars.yml`.
+Fuzzing didn't help to modify it's functioning and consequently it's result was always _pass_.
 ## #3 Test Prioritization
 Upon each run of iTrust-test, using a post build action we move the `iTrust2/target/surfire-reports` that are generated from the tests to a centeral directory.
 Each of the surfire-reports contains information about **which tests were _run_, which tests _failed_, and which tests _had errors_ and _how long_ each test took**.